FAQs: Applying for a Service Dog

 How do I get a service dog from FSD?

-Start by downloading our application.
+When we are able to reinstate accepting applications, you will start by completing an application.
 Once you have completed the application and submitted it to us, we will schedule an interview with you.
 If you live in Colorado, we will ask you to come to our facility for the interview.
 If you live out of state, we will conduct the interview via SKYPE.

-Once you are accepted, the wait time is typically 12-18 months.
-However if you are looking for a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.
+Once you are accepted, the wait time will depend on the program in which you are participating.
+Please note wait times are generally two–three years; however, if you need a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.

 When we think we have a dog for you, we will ask you to come to our facility and meet the dog.
 If you live out of state, travelling to Colorado to meet your potential dog is a requirement of the program.
 If you and your dog love each other, then we consider that a match and prepare for placement class.
 If you don’t feel like the dog is the right fit for you, or the dog seems uncomfortable for any reason, we will keep looking for another match for you.

-Placement class takes place typically about a month after matching.
-We will have you come back to our facility for a 2 week placement class.
+- Traditional: The FSD trainer works with the dog for six–nine months and the client will participate in a two-week placement class at the FSD facility with an additional week taking place in the home of the client.
 If you live out of state, all travel and lodging expenses will be your responsibility.
-During the 2 week group placement class we will teach how to work with your dog and go on outings in public so you can get used to what it feels like to manage a dog in a public space.
-After the 2 week class is over, your trainer will come and work with you in your home or community for a third week regardless of where you live.
-After that, we offer full lifetime support for all of our dogs, so any issues that arise, we will help you address.
+During the two-week group placement class, we will teach how to work with your dog, take care of your dog and go on public outings.
+After the two week class is over, your trainer will come and work with you in your home or community for a third week regardless of where you live.
+After that, we offer lifetime support for all of our dogs, so if any issues arise, we will help you address them.

-How much does it cost to get a dog from you?
+How much does it cost to get a dog from FSD?

 We do not charge a fee for our dogs.
-There is a $25 application fee and if you live out of state, all travel and lodging expenses will be your responsibility.
+If you live out of state, all travel and lodging expenses will be your responsibility.
 We do not have lodging on-site but we are happy to recommend lodging options.

-How long does it take to get my dog?
+How long does it take to get a dog?

-Once we have interviewed and accepted you, the wait time is typically 12-18 months.
+Once we have interviewed and accepted you, the wait time depends on the training program in which you are participating but the typical wait is two–three years.
 However if you are looking for a dog for brace and balance, have specific breed or size requirements, or need particularly challenging or complex tasks, the wait time can be longer.
+Please note that we are not currently accepting applications for brace and balance dogs.

 I am unable to travel to Colorado.
 Can I still get a dog from you?

-Unfortunately, coming to our facility to meet a dog and the subsequent 2 week placement class are both requirements of our program.
+Unfortunately, coming to our facility to meet a dog and the subsequent training/placement class are both requirements of our program.
 Our staff is simply too small to travel all over the country to try and match dogs and place them.
 We are happy to discuss your options with you and recommend service dog agencies that may be closer to where you live.

 Why type of breeds do you work with?

-All of our dogs come from rescues and shelters in Colorado and the surrounding states.
+Many of our dogs come from rescues and shelters in Colorado and the surrounding states.
 Therefore we work with many different types of breeds and many mixed breed dogs.
-All of our dogs are 45lbs and bigger and between 1-2 years old.
+Most of our dogs are 40lbs and larger and between 1-2 years old.
+Smaller dogs may be available for children on the autism spectrum or with other neurocognitive disabilities.

 Can I pick what type of breed I want?